confluentinc/confluent-kafka-python/tests/README.md

 Integration tests
 =================

+**WARNING**: These tests require an active Kafka cluster and will create new topics.

 To run all of the integration test `modes` uncomment the following line from `tox.ini` and add the addresses to your Kafka and Confluent Schema Registry instances.